mikkelme/Simula_SummerProject/README.md

 ### Choosing the resolution

 For the choice of the mesh resolution we perform an approximated error convergence test by simulating a series of systems with an increasing resolution.
-In Gmsh the mesh size resolution is parameterized by the *lc* variable, which in our case is set to define the largest mesh line tetrahedral mesh.
-In addition we define a so-called mesh field which linearly decrease the lc-value to half its orginal value over a distance of 1 to 5 mm from the interface, such that the mesh is twice as small around the interface.
+In Gmsh the mesh size resolution is parameterized by the *lc* variable, which in our case is set to define the largest mesh line of the tetrahedral mesh.
+In addition we define a so-called mesh field which linearly decrease the lc-value to half its orginal value over a distance of 1 to 5 mm from the interface, such that the mesh is twice as fine resolved around the interface.
 By choosing an exaggerated resolution of $lc = 0.05 \ \text{mm}$ as our approximated *true* reference solution* we can calculate the $l^2$-norm between this reference solution and other solutions with lower resolution.
-This is shown in figure (...)
+The comparison is done as an integral over the centerlines available for the Stokes and Darcy domain as shown in figure $(3)$.
+The results of the error convergence test is shown in figure $(4)$.

 <p align="center">
     <img src="figures/SNS_solution_convergence.png"
          alt=""
          style="width:60%">
     <h5 align="center">
-    Fig.X - Approximated error convergence test using a resolution of $lc = 0.05 \ \text{mm}$ as a true reference solution.
+    Fig.4 - Approximated error convergence test using a resolution of $lc = 0.05 \ \text{mm}$ as a true reference solution.
 We calculate the $l^2$-norm between the reference solution and solutions using a lower resolution (higher $lc$) along a center line for both the domains.
-This is performed using the default 2D brain geometry.
+For the geometry we used the default 2D brain geometry.
     </h5>
 </p>

-From figure (...) we get an appropximated view of which accuracy to expect from a given resolution.
-By choosing $lc = 0.1 \ \text{mm}$ we should get an accuracy on the order $\pm 0.1 \\%$ of the true solution.
-To meet limitations on availble computer power we settle on $lc = 0.1 \ \text{mm}$ in the following 2D simulations.
+From figure $(4)$ we get an idea of which accuracy to expect from a given resolution.
+By choosing $lc = 0.1 \ \text{mm}$ we should get an accuracy on the order $\pm 0.1 \\%$ of the true solution which is more than good enough for the purpose of our studies.
+To meet limitations on availble computer power we settle on $lc = 0.2 \ \text{mm}$ in the following 2D simulations.

 ### Flat interface

-We begin by the simple case of the default brain geometry, but with a flat interface.
+We begin with the simple case of a flat interface and otherwise default geometry.
 That is, we model the interface as a curve arc without any wiggles.
-We simulate the system with a varying CSF-width (witdh of the Stokes domain cross section) in the interval [0.5, 5] mm. the result are shown in figure (...) and (...).
+We simulate the system with a varying CSF-width (witdh of the Stokes domain cross section) in the interval [0.5, 5] mm. the result are shown in figure $(5)$.

 <p float>